Woman driving a car with man in the passenger seat, both smiling

 Determine your down payment

-Your down payment influences the monthly payment for your car, the length of your auto loan term, and how much interest you will owe over the term.
+Your down payment influences the monthly car payment, the length of your auto loan term, and how much interest you will owe over that term.
 The amount of money you put down at time of purchase can lower your monthly payments.
 A big down payment could also help you repay your car loan more quickly.
-With a shorter loan term, you may reduce your interest charges.
+With a shorter loan term, you may also reduce your interest charges.

-Your down payment will depend on your personal financial circumstances and the car’s cost.
+Your down payment will depend on your personal financial circumstances and the car’s purchase price, which includes the selling price, taxes, fees, and add-ons).
 However, conventional advice has been to put down at least 20% for a new car and 10% for a used car.

 Consider additional car expenses